-Early Career Researcher Program
+Early Career Programs

 Within the Center for IQST we promote programs and activities that enable early career researchers to gain scientific independence and acquire life-long transferrable skills.
 IQST educates quantum scientists and trains the future implementers of quantum technologies by the following schemes:

 Activities of the IQST Graduate School: